statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Ratification, acceptance, approval or accession

-This Convention shall be subject to ratification, acceptance, approval or accession by Member States of UNESCO in accordance with their respective constitutional procedures.
+This Convention shall be subject to ratification, acceptance, approval or accession by States Members of UNESCO in accordance with their respective constitutional procedures.
 The instruments of ratification, acceptance, approval or accession shall be deposited with the Director-General of UNESCO.

 ### Article  37

 ####Entry into force

-1. This Convention shall enter into force on the first day of the month following the expiration of a period of one month after the deposit of the thirtieth instrument of ratification, acceptance, approval or accession.
+1. This Convention shall enter into force on the first day of the month following the expiration of a period of one month after the date of the deposit of the thirtieth instrument of ratification, acceptance, approval or accession.
-2. For any State that subsequently expresses its consent to be bound by it, this Convention shall enter into force on the first day of the month following the expiration of a period of one month after the deposit of its instrument of ratification, acceptance, approval or accession.
+2. For any State that subsequently expresses its consent to be bound by it, the Convention shall enter into force on the first day of the month following the expiration of a period of one month after the date of the deposit of its instrument of ratification, acceptance, approval or accession.

 ### Article  38

 ####Territorial extension of the Convention

 1. Any State may, when depositing its instrument of ratification, acceptance, approval or accession, specify the territory or territories for whose international relations it is responsible and to which this Convention shall apply.
 2. Any State Party may, at any later date, by a declaration addressed to UNESCO, extend the application of this Convention to any other territory specified in the declaration.
-In respect of such territory the Convention shall enter into force on the first day following the expiration of a period of one month after the date of receipt of such a declaration by the depositary.
+In respect of such territory the Convention shall enter into force on the first day of the month following the expiration of a period of one month after the date of receipt of such declaration by the depositary.
-3. Any declaration made under the two preceding paragraphs may, in respect of any territory mentioned in such declaration, be withdrawn by a notification addressed to UNESCO.
-Such withdrawal shall become effective on the first day following the expiration of a period of one month after the date of receipt of such a notification by the depositary.
+3. Any declaration made under the two preceding paragraphs may, in respect of any territory specified in such declaration, be withdrawn by a notification addressed to UNESCO.
+Such withdrawal shall become effective on the first day of the month following the expiration of a period of one month after the date of receipt of such a notification by the depositary.

 ### Article  39

 ####Denunciation

-Each State Party may denounce this Convention.
+Any State Party may denounce this Convention.
 The denunciation shall be notified by an instrument in writing, deposited with the Director-General of UNESCO.
 The denunciation shall take effect on the first day of the month following the expiration of a period of six months after the receipt of the instrument of denunciation.
-It shall in no way affect the financial obligations of the concerned State Party until the date on which the withdrawal takes effect.
+It shall in no way affect the financial obligations of the State Party concerned until the date on which the withdrawal takes effect.

 ### Article  40

 ####Depositary

 The Director-General of UNESCO shall be the Depositary of this Convention and amendments thereto.
-As the Depositary, the Director-General of UNESCO shall inform the States Parties of this Convention, as well as the other Member States of the Organization of:
+As the Depositary, the Director-General of UNESCO shall inform the States Parties to this Convention, as well as the other States Members of the Organization of:

 a) the deposit of any instrument of ratification, acceptance, approval or accession;

-b) the date of entry into force of this Convention in accordance with Article 37 above;
+b) the date of entry into force of this Convention in accordance with Article 37;

-c) any report prepared in pursuance of the provisions of Article 31 above;
+c) any report prepared in pursuance of the provisions of Article 31;

-d) any amendment to the Convention or to the Annexes adopted in accordance with Articles 33 and 34 above and the date on which the amendment comes into force;
+d) any amendment to the Convention or to the Annexes adopted in accordance with Articles 33 and 34 and the date on which the amendment comes into force;

-e) any declaration or notification made under the provisions of Article 38 above;
+e) any declaration or notification made under the provisions of Article 38;

-f) any notification made under the provisions of Article 39 above and the date on which the denunciation takes effect;
+f) any notification made under the provisions of Article 39 and the date on which the denunciation takes effect;

 g) any other act, notification or communication relating to this Convention.